Schweber/hdrop/README.md

 ## hyprwm/contrib

-`hdrop` is part of [hyprwm/contrib](https://github.com/hyprwm/contrib).
+`hdrop` is part of [hyprwm/contrib](https://github.com/hyprwm/contrib), which is a collection of useful scripts for `Hyprland`.
 There you can download a flake and add it to nix this way.
-There are also other useful scripts for `Hyprland`.